RansithCW/Three-Nought-Four/README.md

 At the end of play, the bidders win if they achieve their bid + 100 points, and the others win if they do not.

+## To Run:
+Just download the code, and run the python file.
+As of now, this is a text based game running in the terminal, but I am learning front end, and hope to add a GUI soon!
+Enjoy!!!

+(Additionally, the bots are playing mostly randomly, so if you know the game, you should be able to win most of the time, Given, of course, that lady luck (-ahem- python's random library) smiles upon you)